 After our training session, we moved back to the stadium to have lunch.
-I didn’t realize that the athletic department has their own cafeteria and staff for athletes.
+I didn't realize that the athletic department has its own cafeteria and staff for athletes.
 Athletes work with a nutritionist to make sure they are getting the proper nutrients and meals each day.
 The food that we enjoyed was delicious.
 I wish I would have had this type of facility when I was a competitive swimmer in college.

 The afternoon was spent the afternoon touring the rest of the football facility.
 From the state of the art athletic training room to the locker rooms I was so impressed with the OSU facilities.
 WOW!